CDaniaN/CDaniaN/README.md

 # Dania Nasereddin 💕
-## Software Engineer, Game Developer, and Web Developer
+## Grad Student

 ### About Me:

+- 🎓 CSUF Graduate with a MS in CS 2026
 - 🎓 CSUF Graduate with a BS in CS 2023
 - 🕹️ Previous Project Manager for Video Game Development Club at CSUF
-- 💻 Currently making my personal website :)
+- 💻 Currently making my own video game :)
 - 🎮 I play video games as well as make them!
 - 🎨 I paint in my free time!